agcomphr25/EPOCH-v83/CI_CD_SETUP.md

 ## ❌ What Would've Prevented Your Issue

-With this setup, incomplete GitHub pulls will be caught:
+With this setup, the incomplete GitHub pull would have been caught:

 ### Before Your Scenario:
 ```